-Once the Indiegogo campaign is complete in July 2015 this website will be recreated as a place to down load videos and tap into educational resources for further study including links, learning activities and live workshop/performance of several NW arts including:
+Soon this website will be recreated as a place to download videos and tap into educational resources for further study including links, learning activities and finding out more about live workshop/performances including NW Native::

 – story, song, carving, design, craft, dancing and deep reconnection to nature.

 You may also contact us and allow us to put you on our email list.
 Your email will only be used for internal Hamumu updates and further opportunities to create new productions.
 You can be removed from the list whenever you wish.